-The purpose of the DAG is to establish a process under which the licensee must comply with its obligations as set out in paragraph 3(b) to (e).
+The Data Assurance Guidance will include, or make provision for, any of the following matters:

-Subject to paragraphs 12 and 13, the DAG may include, or make provision for, any of the following matters:
+the Data to which the Risk Assessment applies;

-the data to which the risk assessment applies;
+the format (including its form, layout, scope and content) of the Risk Assessment;

-the format of the risk assessment;
+the frequency with which and the timescales within which the Risk Assessment is required to be carried out;

-the frequency with which and the timescales within which the risk assessment is required to be carried out;
+the format (including its form, layout, scope and content) of any independent review that may be required of the licensee’s Data Assurance Activities and the associated reporting requirements;

-the format of any independent review that may be required of the licensee’s data assurance activities and the associated reporting requirements;
+the format (including its form, layout, scope and content) of the reporting requirements detailed in paragraph 3(e);

-the format of the reporting requirements detailed in paragraph 3(e);
+the frequency with which and the timescales within which the licensee should report on its Data Assurance Activities to the Authority; and

-the frequency with which and the timescales within which the licensee should report on its data assurance activities to the Authority; and
+the time period(s) to which required reports must relate.

-the time period(s) to which required reports relate.
+The provisions of the Data Assurance Guidance will not exceed what is required to achieve the purposes of this condition, having regard to the materiality of the costs likely to be incurred by the licensee in complying with those provisions relative to the impact on consumers of data reporting errors.

-Reference in paragraph 10 to the format of an assessment, review, or reporting requirement includes references to its form, layout, scope and content.
+Information requested by the Authority under or pursuant to the requirements of the Data Assurance Guidance will not exceed what could be requested from the licensee by the Authority pursuant to Standard Condition B4 (Provision of information to the Authority).

-The provisions of the DAG must not exceed what is required to achieve the purposes of this condition, having regard to the materiality of the costs likely to be incurred by the licensee in complying with those provisions and the impact on consumers of data reporting errors.
+Before issuing or amending the Data Assurance Guidance by direction the Authority will publish on the Authority’s Website:

-No information to be provided to the Authority under or pursuant to the requirements of the DAG may exceed what could be requested from the licensee by the Authority pursuant to Standard Condition B4 (Provision of information to the Authority).
+the proposed text of the new or amended Data Assurance Guidance;

-Part D: Modification of Data Assurance Guidance
+the date on which the Authority intends the new or amended Data Assurance Guidance to come into effect;

-The DAG may be modified by the Authority from time to time by direction.
+the reasons for the new or amended Data Assurance Guidance; and

-A direction issued by the Authority under paragraph 14 is of no effect unless the Authority has first:
+a period during which representations may be made on the new or amended Data Assurance Guidance, which will not be less than 28 days.

-given notice to all licensees in whose licence this condition has effect that it proposes to modify the DAG:
+Part C: Licensee’s obligation to carry out a Data Assurance Activity

-specifying the date on which it proposes that the provisions of the document to be issued or modified should take effect;
+The licensee must comply with any direction by the Authority requiring the licensee to carry out (or, where appropriate, to procure and facilitate the carrying out of) such Data Assurance Activity as may be specified in the direction.

-setting out the text of the DAG to be modified and the Authority’s reasons for proposing to modify it;
+Before issuing a direction under paragraph 12 the Authority will publish on the Authority’s Website:

-specifying the time (which must not be less than a period of 28 days from the date of the notice) within which representations concerning such proposals may be made; and
+the text of the proposed direction;

-considered any representations in response to the notice that are duly made and not withdrawn.
+the date on which the Authority intends the direction to come into effect;

-Part E: Authority’s power to specify data assurance activity
+the reasons why it proposes to issue the direction; and

-The Authority may, after consulting with the licensee, issue a direction, in accordance with the provisions of paragraph 17, requiring the licensee to carry out (or, where appropriate, to procure and facilitate the carrying out of) such data assurance activity as may be specified in the direction.
+a period during which representations may be made on the proposed directions which will not be less than 28 days.

-The requirements for the direction under paragraph 16 are that it must:
+The direction will set out:

-contain a description of the data assurance activity to be carried out by the licensee (or, where appropriate, by a person nominated by the Authority) for the purpose of ensuring the accuracy and completeness of data provided to the Authority;
+a description of the Data Assurance Activity to be carried out by the licensee (or, where appropriate, by a person nominated by the Authority) for the purpose of ensuring the accuracy and completeness of data provided to the Authority;

-if it refers to a person nominated by the Authority, specify the steps that must be taken by the licensee to procure and facilitate the carrying out of that activity by that person;
+that, if it refers to a person nominated by the Authority, the steps that must be taken by the licensee to procure and facilitate the carrying out of that activity by that person;

-contain a description of the data to which the activity that is described in the direction must apply;
+a description of the Data to which the activity that is described in the direction must apply;

-contain an explanation of why the Authority requires the licensee to carry out that activity;
+an explanation of why the Authority requires the licensee to carry out that activity;

-specify any relevant dates by which that activity must be completed; and
+any relevant dates by which that activity must be completed; and